CVE-2026-9968

 Executive summary

-An integer overflow vulnerability in the Google Chrome V8 engine poses a significant risk of remote code execution if left unpatched.
+An integer overflow flaw in the V8 engine of Google Chrome introduces a high-severity risk of remote code execution.

 Vulnerability